 Gibbs Farm, 2097 Larpenteur Ave W, St Paul, MN 55113

 Families can explore the site to learn more about traditional life-ways of the Dakota and investigate the native prairie, medicine garden, and traditional Dakota and pioneer crop gardens up close.
 Site tours that include the Dakota Bark Lodge and Tipi are offered on the hour.
+Learn more about Dakota history at the site here.
 Drop-In.
-Admission prices: Adults $8; Seniors; $7, Kids $5.
+Admission prices: Adults $10; Seniors; $7, Kids $5; under age 3 FREE.

 4. Make a DIY Indigenous Art Scavenger Hunt at the MIA